CSCI-4611-Spring-2022/Assignment-2/README.md

 Graded out of 20 points.

+​		**3D Drawing**

 1. Draw lines around the boundary of the 3D soccer pitch so that we can see the box that we will be playing inside.
+You can use `Line` class in Three.js for this.
+Note that in newer versions of OpenGL, the line thickness is always drawn as 1 pixel wide.
+(2)

 2. Draw a grid of lines for each goal.
+In the example program, the `BoxGeometry` class was used to create `Mesh` objects that appear as thicker lines.
+However, you may also use the `Line` class if you want.
+(2)

+   **Ball Physics**

 3. Make the ball move through the air based on a random initial velocity, and relaunch the ball when the space bar is pressed.
+(1)

 4. Update the ball's position and velocity each time step based on the acceleration due to gravity.
+(2)

 5. Detect contacts between the ball and the ground, and make the ball bounce in the correct direction.
 That is, the ball's velocity vector should be reflected about the normal of the ground.
+(1)

 6. Detect when the ball hits the walls and the ceiling and make it bounce off them too.
-7. Use a similar approach to prevent the car from leaving the bounds of the playing area.
+(1)

-8. Decrease the speed of the ball when it bounces.
+7. Decrease the speed of the ball when it bounces.
 This is due to friction and other factors, but you do not need to simulate these; just decrease the speed by some constant.
 We used 80% in our implementation.
-9. Respond to a contact between the ball and the car using the sphere-sphere collision approach described in more detail at the end of this document.
+(1)

+8. When the ball hits one of the goals, reset the car to the initial position and relaunch the ball from the center of the pitch.
+You don't have to animate the ball actually going *into* the goal, just detect when the ball enters these special rectangular regions.
+(2)

+   **Car Driving**

-10. Give the car a more realistic driving model.
+9. Give the car a more realistic driving model.
 The car should always move forwards or backwards relative to the direction it's facing, but never sideways.
 The up and down arrow keys should change its speed, while left and right should turn it at a rate proportional to its speed.
 One approach for doing this is described at the end of the technical discussion.
-11. When the ball hits one of the goals, reset the car to the initial position and relaunch the ball from the center of the pitch.
-You don't have to animate the ball actually going *into* the goal, just detect when the ball enters these special rectangular regions.
+(2)

+10. Prevent the car from leaving the bounds of the playing area.
+(2)

+    **Car-Ball Collisions**

+11. Detect contact between the ball and the car using the sphere-sphere collision approach described in more detail in the section below.(2)

+12. Compute the new velocity of the ball after the collision with the car according to the formula described in more detail in the section below.
+(2)

 ## Wizard Bonus Challenge